 We love our pooches at Penmaenuchaf and you may spot a member of staff with a four-legged team member dutifully following behind.
 The hotel grounds and the surrounding areas are the perfect places to visit with your canine companion.

-We have two dog-friendly rooms, a welcome pack for your pooch, and options for dining with them too.
+We have three dog-friendly rooms, a welcome pack for your pooch, and options for dining with them too.